CertiCoq/certicoq/INSTALL.md

 # make install
 ```

-To test the installation, you can go to `certicoq/benchmarks` and run
+To test the installation, you can go to `benchmarks` and run

 ```console
 $ make all